Linden (Natchez, Mississippi): History

 It was added to the National Register of Historic Places on September 1, 1978.
-It now used as a hotel.
+It now serves as an upscale bed and breakfast with tours of the home throughout the year.

 Architecture

-The house has two stories, with an apartment on each wing.
-The front porch has a wide gallery with white columns.
+The house has two stories, with several bedrooms on each wing.
+The front porch has a 98 foot gallery with ten, hand-hewn doric columns.
+The intricately carved front door is said to be inspired by Tara's front door in "Gone with the Wind".
+And Linden also has several jib windows with access to the front gallery.
+There are 3500 square feet of covered porches to enjoy the peace and serenity of the seven lush acres.
 Inside, there is a painting by John James Audubon (1785–1851), and a portrait of Swedish opera singer Jenny Lind (1820–1887).